essandess/privoxy-adblock/README.md

 privoxy-adblock
 ===============

+This repo is deprecated because of [known issues](../../../../skroll/privoxy-adblock/issues/11) with rule conversion and lack of support for element hiding.
+The approach used in the repo [adblock2privoxy](../../../essandess/adblock2privoxy) is recommended instead.

 A bash script for OS X that converts adblock lists to privoxy's format.

 Based on code by Andrwe Lord Weber found [here](http://andrwe.org/scripting/bash/privoxy-blocklist).
 The original script did not work well in OS X due to the fact that it depended on `pidof` and other GNU/Linux specific behavior.